DCsunset/vscode-modal-editor/README.md

 * Recursive keymaps (easy to add multi-stage keybindings)

+## How it works

+This extension can only capture normal characters typed in modes except for insert mode.
+For special keys like `Esc`, `Ctrl` or `Alt`, it is handled by VS Code.
+So if you want to bind those keys to commands, you can directly map it in `keybindings.json`.

+This extension sets the context `modalEditor.mode` so you can use it in `when` conditions in `keybinding.json`.

 ## Importing Keybindings

 To add keybindings, you can create a config file in `json`, `jsonc`, or `js` format.